pratapnarayan/erp-smb/SEARCH_API_DOCUMENTATION.md

 **Important:**
 - ⚠️ NOT accessible via gateway
 - ⚠️ Called by entity services only
-- ⚠️ Uses internal SYSTEM token
+- ⚠️ Uses internal ADMIN token

 ---